Sturgeon Ventures Commitment to the Women in Finance Charter

 The Women in Finance Charter asks financial firms to commit to four industry actions to build the female talent pipeline for leadership positions.
 The Charter’s innovative approach has been an unprecedented success with some of the UK’s biggest and most well-established firms signing up.

-Since the Charter launched, over 85% of the signatories that have set their Charter targets have committed to have at least 30% women in senior roles by 2021.
+Since the Charter launched, over 85% of the signatories that have set their Charter targets have committed to having at least 30% women in senior roles by 2021.
 Over 25% of the firms that have set their Charter targets have committed to a 50/50 gender split in senior roles by 2021.

 In July 2018, HM Treasury announced that a further 68 firms have signed the Women in Finance Charter, taking the total number to 273 firms across the financial services sector and covering over 760,000 UK financial services employees.

 The first Annual Review into the Women in Finance Charter was also published in March 2018.
-This Review found that more than three-quarters (78%) of the first group of signatories either increased or maintained the proportion of women in senior management in the reporting period.
+This review found that more than three-quarters (78%) of the first group of signatories either increased or maintained the proportion of women in senior management in the reporting period.

 Sturgeon’s commitment to equality and diversity is an active one and we have signed the Women in Finance charter.
 By signing the charter, Sturgeon Ventures LLP have committed to implement four recommendations to improve gender diversity in financial services.
 The charter asks financial firms to support the progression of women into senior roles, set internal and externally reportable targets to improve diversity in the workforce, and publicly report on these goals.